cossacklabs/product-docs/acra/acra-in-depth/architecture/acratranslator.md

 ## Functional requirements

 Your application explicitly sends data to the AcraTranslator via API.
-Your application defines AcraTranslator's behavior regarding the data -- for example, encrypt plaintext and return encrypted container.
+Your application defines AcraTranslator's behavior regarding the data -- for example, encrypt a plaintext and return encrypted container.
 Then your app is responsible for storing the data, or sending it to another services.

 Your application doesn't need to handle any cryptographic code or have access to any keys.

 * Data encryption/decryption as API.
 * Generating searchable hash for search of encrypted value in a database.
-* Tokenization/detokenization as API (it's kind of pseudonymization, [read more about tokenization](/acra/security-controls/tokenization/)).
+* Tokenization/detokenization as API (it's a kind of pseudonymization, [read more about tokenization](/acra/security-controls/tokenization/)).
 * Encrypted data will remain protected and useless unless AcraTranslator has access to decryption keys.